Whether your desk is messy or clean, you've got your own set of skills to offer. Here's what the state of your desk says about you.

 A clean desk, by contrast, suggests generosity and conventionality.
-Either way, there's room for both kinds of desks in most offices, new research shows.
+Either way, there's room for both kinds of desks in most offices, research has shown.

-New research finds that workers with desks in varying states of organization and cleanliness may have various skills to offer employers and fellow workers.
+The study found that workers with desks in varying states of organization and cleanliness may have various skills to offer employers and fellow workers.

-"Prior work has found that a clean setting leads people to do good things: Not engage in crime, not litter, and show more generosity," said Kathleen Vohs, a University of Minnesota psychological scientist who conducted the research with fellow researchers.
+"Prior work has found that a clean setting leads people to do good things: not engage in crime, not litter and show more generosity," said Kathleen Vohs, a University of Minnesota psychological scientist and one of the researchers who conducted the study.
 "We found, however, that you can get really valuable outcomes from being in a messy setting."

 Being in a clean room seemed to encourage people to do what was expected of them, Vohs said.
-Compared with participants in the messy room, participants donated more of their own money to charity and were more likely to choose the apple over the candy bar.
+Compared with the participants in the messy room, the participants in the clean room donated more of their own money to charity and were more likely to choose the apple over the candy bar.

 But the researchers hypothesized that messiness might have its virtues as well.
-In another experiment, participants were asked to come up with new uses for pingpong balls.
+In another experiment, the participants were asked to come up with new uses for ping-pong balls.

-Overall, participants in the messy room generated the same number of ideas for new uses for the balls as their clean-room counterparts did.
-But their ideas were rated as more interesting and creative when evaluated by impartial judges.
+Overall, the participants in the messy room generated the same number of ideas for new uses for the balls as their clean-room counterparts did, but their ideas were rated as more interesting and creative when evaluated by impartial judges.

 "Disorderly environments seem to inspire breaking free of tradition, which can produce fresh insights," Vohs said.
 "Orderly environments, in contrast, encourage convention and playing it safe."